Paul Taylor (footballer, born 1987): Ipswich Town

 On 30 August 2012, Ipswich returned with a second undisclosed bid of an initial £1.5 million, this time for Taylor only, which was also accepted by Peterborough.
 Taylor agreed personal terms the same day.
 On 14 June 2013, Taylor pleaded guilty to a charge of assault occasioning actual bodily harm.
 In April 2014, Ipswich manager Mick McCarthy confirmed that Taylor had been placed on the transfer list along with out of favour Goalkeeper Scott Loach.

 On 26 September 2013, Taylor rejoined former club Peterborough United on a short-term loan deal running until 2 November 2013, as a replacement for the injured Lee Tomlin and to help gain first team football after a season long injury in his debut season at Ipswich Town.

 In August 2014, it was announced Taylor had joined Rotherham United on loan until January 2015.

-Peterborough United
+Return to Peterborough United

-In July 2016 it was announced that Taylor Had rejoined Peterborough United on a 1-year deal.
+In July 2016 it was announced that Taylor had rejoined Peterborough United on a 1-year deal.
 He scored his first goal in his third spell for Peterborough in a 3–2 EFL Cup win against AFC Wimbledon on 9 August 2016.